queryboost/queryboost/README.md

 - **Structured Columnar Outputs** — Returns data in Apache Arrow format with a consistent schema, ready to plug directly into analytics and BI workflows.

-- **Probability Scores** — Every output includes per-column probability scores derived from token-level log probabilities, enabling quality filtering and uncertainty quantification.
-For boolean outputs, scores represent P(True).
+- **Confidence Scores** — Every output includes per-column confidence scores derived from token-level log probabilities, enabling quality filtering and uncertainty quantification.

 - **Optimized Model** — Powered by `queryboost-4b`, a 4B-parameter model optimized for data processing tasks with structured outputs.
 Outperforms larger models on reading comprehension and natural language inference.
 [See benchmarks →](https://queryboost.com/#benchmarks)